Friday, 23 January 2026

 Me and Sean

 The whole facility is a giant clean room hence the hairnets, shoe covers and gowns.
-I was recognising equipment that I’d been involved in buying and marvelling at the fantastic facility which it’s become.
-It’s difficult to appreciate the scale of the place from photos but the testing areas are an impressive 14m tall - satellites being tested prior to launch can move between the different suites without having to be re-boxed and cleaned.
+I was recognising equipment that I’d been involved in buying and marvelling at the grand scale of the place.
+It’s difficult to appreciate the scale from photos but the testing areas are an impressive 14m tall - satellites being tested prior to launch can move between the different suites without having to be re-boxed and cleaned.

 The vibration facility and acoustic testing equipment are fascinating as is the thermal vacuum chamber, I mentioned it before, is the UK’s largest - it can run tests between -180° and 130° to represent the Sunny side and the dark side of space that the satellites encounter once launched.